Chef Mitchell preparing Colorful Cereal Cheesecake Tacos

 1. Prepare the Taco Shells

 Preheat your oven to 350Β°F (175Β°C).
-Mix the crushed colorful cereal with melted butter and press the mixture into taco-shaped molds.
-Bake for 10-12 minutes until golden and crispy.
+Mix the crushed colorful cereal and melted butter with granulated sugar.
+Press the mixture into taco-shaped molds and bake for 10 minutes until golden brown.
+Let them cool.

 2. Make the Cheesecake Filling

-In a large bowl, beat together the softened cream cheese, granulated sugar, and vanilla extract until smooth and creamy.
+In a large mixing bowl, combine softened cream cheese, powdered sugar, and vanilla extract.
+Beat until smooth and creamy.

 3. Whip the Cream

-Spoon the cheesecake filling into the cooled taco shells, filling each generously.
+Spoon the cheesecake filling into the cooled taco shells, filling them generously.

-Refrigerate the filled tacos for at least 30 minutes to set the filling before serving.
+Refrigerate the assembled tacos for at least 30 minutes to set.
+Serve chilled with fresh fruit and whipped cream.

 Recipe Notes & Tips